paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.jetbrains.kotlin:kotlin-stdlib  1.2.10
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-23 12:59  1.2.21
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-23 12:59  1.2.21
 2018-01-16 18:21  1.2.20
 2017-12-13 14:55  1.2.10 ***

 ========================================================================
 Presently in use: org.jetbrains:annotations  13.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2015-10-15 08:56  15.0
+   - a level 3 dependencies among 1 (possibly transitive) uses 2015-10-15 08:56  15.0
 2013-12-17 12:10  13.0 ***

 ========================================================================
 Presently in use: org.json4s:json4s-ast_2.11  3.2.11
- - a level        5 dependency among 1 (possibly transitive) uses

-2017-11-30 13:34  3.6.0-M2
+   - a level 5 dependencies among 1 (possibly transitive) uses 2017-11-30 13:34  3.6.0-M2
 2017-10-13 15:12  3.6.0-M1
 2017-07-29 00:08  3.5.3